-- a.
-Bid Item 26, Rock Riprap - (1) This item shall include furnishing and placing the rock riprap to construct the impact basin, embankment upstream rock blanket, rock lined outlet, and rock scour pads as shown on the drawings. - (2) Rock for use as riprap shall comply with the requirements of Material Specification 523, Rock Type 1. - (3) Rock gradation requirements are shown on the drawings.
-Prior to delivery of rock to the construction site, the Contractor shall provide a certified gradation analysis from the rock quarry and other evidence satisfactory to the Engineer showing the rock to be supplied complies with the specified gradation(s).
-Any difference of opinion between the Engineer, Contracting Officer and the Contractor concerning gradation of the riprap being delivered to the site shall be resolved by dumping and checking the gradation of one random truck load of rock. - (4) In the event such additional checking procedure becomes necessary, the mechanical equipment, scales, preparation of a sorting site, and labor needed to prove the gradation by weighing shall be provided by the Contractor at no additional cost. - (5) Rock will be subject to additional testing beyond ASTM's listed in Material Specification 523 when, in the judgement of the Engineer, delivered rock has defects that may not have been detected by the specified laboratory tests.
-These defects may result in accelerated weathering.
-Any rock delivered that experiences degradation when selected samples are placed in water for a time of 7 days will not comply with this specification. - (6) If, at any time after the rock is delivered to the construction site separation or segregation of the smaller rock fraction from the larger rock fraction has occurred, the rock shall be reworked as necessary to insure a reasonably uniform distribution of the various rock sizes prior to placement of the rock.
-Due care shall be exercised during this rework operation (if required) to prevent inclusion of earth or other undesirable materials in the riprap. - (7) The contractor shall have the various layers in the source rock quarry tested in accordance with ASTM D5240 if the rock quality is in question as determined by the Engineer. - (8) Riprap delivery shall be made only during scheduled working hours and delivery tickets shall be furnished to the Engineer. - (9) Riprap shall be equipment placed.
-Equipment shall not be allowed on the rock during or after placement. - (10) The item of work subsidiary to this bid item is Excavation, Common, Rock Riprap as specified in Construction Specification 21.
+a.
+Bid Item 28, Rock Riprap

+- (1) This item shall include furnishing and placing the rock riprap to construct the upstream wave protection, rock lined principal spillway outlet channel, rock lined auxiliary spillway outlet channel, the rock scour apron upstream, and the scour pad on the sides of the RCC auxiliary spillway as shown on the drawings. - (2) Rock for use as riprap shall comply with the requirement of Material Specification 523, Rock Type 1. - (3) The gradation requirements for rock placed at each location are shown on the construction drawings. - (4) Prior to delivery of rock to the construction site, the Contractor shall provide a sample load of rock weighing at least five (5) tons and shall furnish certified test results (or other evidence satisfactory to the Engineer) showing that the rock sample furnished complies with the specified gradation.
+This rock sample shall be deposited on the construction site at designated location and maintained at this location until rock placement has been completed.
+This sample shall be used as a frequent reference for judging the gradation of the riprap supplied.
+Any difference of opinion between the Engineer and the Contractor concerning gradation of the riprap being delivered on the site shall be resolved by dumping and checking the gradation of one random truck load of riprap.
+In the event such additional checking procedure becomes necessary, the mechanical equipment, preparation of a sorting site, and labor needed to prove the gradation by weighing shall be provided by the Contractor at no additional cost. - (5) If, at any time, the rock is delivered to the construction site, separation or segregation of the smaller rock fraction from the larger rock fraction has occurred, the rock shall be reworked as necessary to ensure a reasonably uniform distribution of the various sizes prior to placement of the rock.
+Due care shall be exercised during this rework operation (if required) to prevent inclusion of earth or other undesirable materials in the riprap. - (6) Riprap delivery shall be made only during scheduled working hours, and delivery tickets shall be furnished to the Engineer. - (7) Riprap may be equipment placed.
+Placement shall be accomplished by equipment capable of controlling the drop.
+The maximum drop is 3 feet and shall avoid damage to the geotextile.
+Equipment shall not be allowed on the rock during or after placement. - (8) The item of work subsidiary to this bid item is Excavation, Common, Rock Riprap as specified in Construction Specification 21.